empowering young refugee &

 📍Online Zoom

-We invite you to join the launch of the Victorian Refugee Education and Empowerment Network (REEN).
+We invite you to join us for our first Victorian Refugee Education and Empowerment Network (REEN) meeting for 2026.

-River Nile School, Foundation House and Refugee Education Australia are partnering to start a cross-sector Victorian network dedicated to education and empowerment for young people from refugee backgrounds.
-This network will be open to school-based professionals, community organisations, government departments, health services, businesses, and more—anyone passionate about sharing expertise, ideas, and initiatives while working together to create opportunities and lasting change.
+River Nile School, Foundation House and Refugee Education Australia have partnered to deliver a cross-sector Victorian network dedicated to education and empowerment for young people from refugee backgrounds.
+This network is open to school-based professionals, community organisations, government departments, health services, businesses, and more—anyone passionate about sharing expertise, ideas, and initiatives while working together to create opportunities and lasting change.

-Our first network meeting will be held online on Thursday 23rd October from 9am till 11am.
-Then we hope to host network meetings each school term.
+Our first network meeting for 2026 will be held online on Thursday 26th February from 9am till 11am.

 You can find out more about each of our organisations below: